Quick and Easy Sourdough Discard Pizza Dough Recipe

 Then using a dough hook, knead the dough for 8-10 minutes in the stand mixer.
 The dough should pull away from the sides of the bowl and be smooth to the touch and feel firm when it is done kneading.

-Cover the dough and let rise about 20-30 minutes.
+Cover the dough with plastic wrap and let rise about 20-30 minutes.

 While the dough is rising, preheat the oven to 550 degrees with a pizza stone or baking sheet in the oven.
 It’s imperative the pizza stone be piping hot when we place the crust on it so that the pizza crust bakes evenly on the bottom.